-We have vulnerable people that live, work, and visit the local government area including low income households, social housing tenants, the elderly, people experiencing homelessness, and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex (LGBTQI) people.
+We have vulnerable people that live, work, and visit the local government area including low income households, social housing tenants, the elderly, people with disabilities, people experiencing homelessness, and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex (LGBTQI) people.

 We are committed to creating engagement opportunities that allow vulnerable and harder-toreach groups to have their views heard.